resquebundle/resque/README.markdown

 ## Creating a Job

-A job is a subclass of the `Mpclarkson\ResqueBundle\Job` class.
+A job is a subclass of the `ResqueBundle\Resque\Job` class.
 You also can use the `Mpclarkson\Resque\ContainerAwareJob` if you need to leverage the container during job execution.
 You will be forced to implement the run method that will contain your job logic:

 ``` php